taras/georgia/README.md

 # When PR is Created
 ## Actions
-1. **\*NEW*** `georgia/sha-version` generates new package version using SHA.
+1. **\*NEW*** `georgia/sha-version` generates new package version using SHA. *(Updates below in Notes)*
     - Click [here](https://github.com/taras/georgia/tree/release-1.0.0/.github/actions/sha-version) to see how the action works.
-    - **\*UPDATE**: `checkout` with ref arg, `head_ref` to ensure we get the latest commit of pull request.
-    - **\*UPDATE**: removed the `skip -1` tag to get the correct SHA.
-    - **\*UPDATE**: `--no-git-tag-version` prevents it from auto-committing each time `npm version` is called.

 2. `actions/npm` to publish
-    - **\*UPDATE**: `checkout` with ref arg here too.

-3. Generate comment on PR to expose package with Danger.
+3. Generate comment on PR to expose package with `Danger/JS`.

 ## Notes
-I've been playing around with Github's Octokit.
-Octokit is capable of creating/editing comments but having to tell it *where* makes it a little more complicated.
-For now we've stayed with Danger-JS and to mitigate its current bugs we're running the installation and its command in-line in the workflow itself.
-It's a temporary solution and I can look into Danger-Danger next week.
+- When two commits happen too quickly one after the other, NPM will accidentally publish the latest commit twice and return an error.
+This is better than the alternative in case th
+### sha-version
+  - `checkout` with ref arg, `head_ref` to ensure we get the latest commit of pull request.
+  - removed the `skip -1` tag to get the correct SHA.
+  - `--no-git-tag-version` prevents it from auto-committing each time `npm version` is called.

 # When PR is Merged
 ## Actions